 However, we will generally honor requests to be removed from Chrome's preload list if you find that you have a subdomain that you cannot serve over HTTPS for strong technical or cost reasons.
 To request removal, please:

 - Continue to serve an HSTS header over HTTPS from the domain in question, but remove the preload directive.
+If you completely want to disable HSTS, you can send:

 - Please use this email template.